 J. Scott Moody has worked as a Public Policy Economist for over 18 years.
 He is the author, co-author and editor of 180 studies and books.
 He has testified before the House Ways and Means Committee of the U.S. Congress as well as various state legislatures.
 His work has appeared in Forbes, CNN Money, State Tax Notes, Portland Press Herald, New Hampshire’s Union Leader, Hartford Courant, The Oklahoman, and Albuquerque Journal.

-He is currently Director of the Family Prosperity Initiative at the American Conservative Union Foundation, and a Senior Fellow at the Illinois Policy Institute and the Oklahoma Council of Public Affairs.
+He is currently Director of the Family Prosperity Institute and a Senior Fellow at the Illinois Policy Institute and the Oklahoma Council of Public Affairs.
 He was formerly the CEO and Chief Economist of the State Policy Network affiliated think tank The Maine Heritage Policy Center.
 His professional experience includes positions as Senior Economist at The Tax Foundation and Senior Economist at The Heritage Foundation.
 Additionally, Scott was appointed to Maine’s Consensus Economic Forecasting Commission by Governor Paul LePage (R) in January 2011 and served for 4 years.